nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

    and when, a witness's entry in the record.
 The claim rests on the witness.

-Keeping the current-window claim alive by paying someone to keep watching is not a cure, and I want to be careful about the word.
-Gossip and heartbeats are a price, paid continuously, for as long as you insist on the claim.
-There is a shorter way to say the third failure, and it was the first theorem we found on the way here: a certificate can be eternal, it can be checked offline, or it can be about now, and you may have any two of the three.[^eon] Eternal and offline is a receipt.
+Paying someone to keep watching, so the current-window claim stays alive, is not a cure, and the word matters.
+Gossip and heartbeats are a price, paid continuously, for as long as you insist on the claim, and much of the confusion in this space comes from treating the price as a cure.
+The shorter way to say the third failure was the first theorem we found on the way here: a certificate can be eternal, it can be checked offline, or it can be about now, and you may have any two of the three.[^eon] Eternal and offline is a receipt.
 Now is a phone call.

-This reframes a cost intuition most of us carry.
-We assume trust cost scales with the record: bigger log, more to check.
+That reframes a cost intuition most of us carry, and I held it for
+years: trust cost scales with the record, bigger log, more to check.
 It does not.
 The cost is per *claim*.
 A claim in the enduring class costs one certificate, forever, however large the record grows.
 A claim outside it costs a watcher, forever, however small the record is.
 Engineers have sorted claims into those two piles by trial and error for decades, and often got it backwards, building a vault where a receipt would do or handing out a receipt that silently expires.
 The calculus says which pile, in advance.
-That is also where transparency logs and blockchains part
-ways: not by size, but by which claims they insist on.
+It is also where transparency logs and blockchains part ways: not by size but by which claims they insist on.
 A blockchain insists on one claim a log does not, that there is a single current tip and this is it, and that claim is not monotone.
 Consensus is its price.
-I am not calling anything broken.
-I am saying what the bill is for, and that the discipline is to pay it for the one claim that needs it, on purpose, and for nothing else.
+I am not calling anything broken, only saying what the bill is for, and that the discipline is to pay it for the one claim that needs it, on purpose, and for nothing else.

 ## Where an Artifact Stands